cabforum/servercert/docs/Bylaws.md

     * Requirements for the Applicant to be actively issuing certificates or creating a software product that relies upon certificates.

-    * Requirements that certificates are treated as valid by a CWG Certificate Consumer, or for the software produced by the Certificate Consumer to be intended for use by the general public.
+    * Requirements that certificates are treated as valid by a CWG Certificate Consumer, or for the latest software produced by the Certificate Consumer to be intended for use by the general public.

  2. The charter shall outline the scope of the CWG’s activities and other important information.
 A template for Working Group charters is attached to these Bylaws as Exhibit C. A Working Group may deviate from the template, provided that the charter must include at least the following information: